Search the Community

 Samurai Appliance Repair Man posted a blog entry in Samurai Appliance Repair Man's BlogTroubleshooting is the big missing skill among appliance techs today.
 In fact, many techs don’t even know what troubleshooting is and mistake pattern recognition and factoids for real troubleshooting.
 Classical troubleshooting is a structured and scientific method for thinking and solving appliance problems.
 There is a method to the madness!
 The Master Samurai Tech troubleshooting method is called the Ten Step Tango (TST).
 There are specific dance steps to troubleshooting, and we teach them to anyone who wants to learn.
 As an introduction to the TST, we’re offering a free short course to the entire appliance tech community where techs can quickly learn the TST troubleshooting procedure and immediately start benefitting from this skill on service calls.
 The TST short course uses a real-world, modern refrigerator (dual evaporator, computer-controlled) case study to lead you through each of the ten steps in the TST to troubleshoot and solve the problem.
 To get started, just register a free account at the Master Samurai Tech Academy, and you'll see the “Ten Step Tango Troubleshooting Procedure Case Study” listed as one of your free courses available to you on your login welcome page.
 If you're already registered at the Academy, just log in as usual and you'll see the course on your login welcome page.
 You'll also be able to take our other free courses: Appliantology 101 and Internetology.
 All our free courses are short and fun to do.
 So have fun, dammit!

-Samurai Appliance Repair Man posted a calendar event in Tech TraininguntilWho: - Professional Appliantologists, Senior Appliantology Fellows, and Legacy Tech members at Appliantology - Master Samurai Tech Academy students enrolled in any technical course - Mr. Appliance® Academy students enrolled in Bundle 1 What: We'll apply the Ten Step Tango troubleshooting procedure and what we learned about gas ignition systems in the last Office Hours to case study troubleshooting scenarios on gas ranges.
+Samurai Appliance Repair Man posted an event in Tech TraininguntilWho: - Professional Appliantologists, Senior Appliantology Fellows, and Legacy Tech members at Appliantology - Master Samurai Tech Academy students enrolled in any technical course - Mr. Appliance® Academy students enrolled in Bundle 1 What: We'll apply the Ten Step Tango troubleshooting procedure and what we learned about gas ignition systems in the last Office Hours to case study troubleshooting scenarios on gas ranges.
 When: Monday, April 3, 2017, at 7PM Eastern Time (adjust your time zone accordingly) Where: All of our web meetings are powered by Join.me.
 For the connection details, see below. - Professional Appliantologists, Senior Appliantology Fellows, and Legacy Techs- See this topic in the Bidness Skool forum - Master Samurai Tech Academy Students: RSVP here. - Mr. Appliance® Academy Bundle 1 Students: RSVP here.
 How: Here are a couple tips to ensure that the webinars are a smooth, cool experience for you: 1.
 Arrive early to make sure your connection is working!
 Also, if you show up late for the webinar, you'll be lost.
 2. Watch this ultra-short video on how to use your Join.me control console while you're in the web meeting because you're gonna wanna do cool stuff like: - correctly connect your audio (without producing the dreaded echo!) so you and everyone else can hear what the Samurai is explaining - mute and unmute yourself so we can keep the microphones open and we can all talk

 Samurai Appliance Repair Man posted a blog entry in Samurai Appliance Repair Man's BlogTroubleshooting is the big missing skill among appliance techs today.
 This is the skill that distinguishes parts changing monkeys (PCMs) from Master Samurai Techs.
 It's the difference between a drunken street brawler making monkey jabs versus a trained MMA fighter making kill shots.
 PCMs will thrash about wildly, monkey-jabbing at components hoping to get lucky and usually end up getting their asses kicked.
 Anyone can monkey jab and the sad truth is that this is the dominant practice of the appliance repair trade today.
 It doesn't have to be that way.
 Anyone who wants to can learn how to make kill strikes like a Master Samurai Tech.
 Master Samurai Techs don't rely on luck.
 They have a plan of attack, a strategy.
 They deploy precision kill strikes that have been honed in the Dojo-- training at the Master Samurai Tech Academy and in the Office Hours webinars-- and systematically dominate the appliance.
 Whether you're troubleshooting a simple GE dryer with just a mechanical timer or a Sub-Zero refrigerator with a microcomputer board, multiple sub boards and two different compressor technologies, the troubleshooting procedure is the same.
 That's the Ten-Step Tango: a structured, disciplined procedure for solving problems.
 In our Office Hours webinars, we've begun a series of workshops on the Ten-Step Tango, applying it to different troubleshooting scenarios on real-world appliances.
 We started off by introducing the Ten-Step Tango procedure and then applied it to simple appliances (no control boards, just mechanical controls, like timers).
 Then, in the next workshop, we kicked it up a notch and troubleshot appliances with multiple control boards, digital communications, hoodoo, voodoo, and all kinda weird stuff.
 The workshop webinar recordings, along with all the other Office Hours webinar recordings, are available for Professional Appliantologists and Master Samurai Tech Academy students to watch at the links below: Master Samurai Tech Academy Students: http://mastersamuraitech.com/webinar-recordings/ Mr. Appliance® Academy Bundle 1 Students: http://mrappliance.mastersamuraitech.com/appliance-repair-course-support/student-forums/forum/webinar-recordings/ Professional Appliantologists: https://appliantology.org/topic/58003-webinar-recordings-index-page/ The next workshop will be in January 2017 and will be announced here at Appliantology as well as in the MST-Appliantology newsletter.